tobias-walle/ai.nvim/README.md

     openrouter = require('ai.adapters.openrouter'),
   },
-  -- Customize which model is used for which task
+  -- Customize which model is used for which task chat = { model = 'default' },
-  -- You can pass the model name directly (like "openai:gpt-4o") or refer to one of the default models. command = {
-    model = 'default',
-  },
-  completion = {
+  completion = { model = 'default' },
-    model = 'default',
-  },
-  -- ai.nvim is looking for a rules file at the root of your project and will load it into each prompt.
-  -- You can use it to define the code style or other information that could be improving the output of the tasks.
+  -- ai.nvim can load project rules and include them in prompts.
-  -- You can now provide a list of files or folders.
-If a folder is given, all markdown files in it will be loaded and combined. rules_file = { '.ai-rules.md', '.ai/rules', '.ai/rules/' }, -- The data dir is used to save cached data data_dir = vim.fn.stdpath('data') .. '/ai',
+  -- You can provide a file or folder(s).
+If a folder is given, all markdown files in it will be loaded and combined. rules_file = { '.ai/rules', '.ai-rules.md', '.roo/rules' }, -- The data dir is used to save cached data (like the chat history) data_dir = vim.fn.stdpath('data') .. '/ai',
   -- Override the keymaps used by the plugin mappings = {